 Under Minnesota law, you usually have 4 years to bring a malpractice case against your doctor or hospital.

 Malpractice robs you of your peace of mind, and a medical malpractice suit can help take back some of what you’ve lost.
 There are no caps on damages in Minnesota, and you are eligible to recover resources which help you meet a number of challenges, including:

 Minnesota medical malpractice lawyers help people with anesthesia error complications.

 It can be confusing, painful, and time-consuming to sort out what went wrong, but you don’t have to do it alone.
-If you schedule a free consultation with us, we can eventually use our network of lawyers and medical experts to review your records and help get you the relief you need, including compensation for medical bills, future treatment, lost income, and pain and suffering.
-And we’ll recommend other trusted firms if you want a second opinion.
+If you call us, we may be able to use our network of lawyers and medical experts to review your records and help get you the relief you need, including compensation for medical bills, future treatment, lost income, and pain and suffering.

 You’ve already been let down once, which is why we operate under a contingency fee structure for maximum fairness: we only receive payment if we help you get what you deserve, either a settlement or victory at trial.

 Get in touch with us here if you’re ready to have allies who understand.